playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ---
 {
-	title: "Setup a Development Environment in Windows",
+	title: "The Ultimate Windows Development Environment Guide",
 	description: "Many developers like MacOS or Linux for development environments, but don't know that Windows has plenty to offer.
-Let's explore that!",
+Let's explore that in this deep dive into Windows development environments!",
 	published: '2020-04-06T05:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['tooling', 'windows'],